parkerjoncus/DBMS/README.md

 Yohann - The reads and testing.
 Parker - The file creation and handling.
 Ashwani - Testing and makefile.
+All- Met to fix errors, split tasks and discuss many aspects of the assignment.

 2. Do we Need More Tests?
 Yes, not all of the methods in my section were covered.
 I added a test to trigger all of my methods.